mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ### Illustrating Votes by Studies

-After collecting votes from the personas on their preferred job descriptions, it's important to visualize and analyze these preferences across different fields of study.
-This step involves creating graphical representations, such as bar charts or pie charts, to illustrate how personas from different academic backgrounds (e.g., machine technology, electronics engineering, data science) voted.
+After collecting votes from personas on their preferred job descriptions, it's important to visualize and analyze these preferences across different fields of study.
+This step involves creating graphical representations, to illustrate how personas from different academic backgrounds (e.g., machine technology, electronics engineering, data science) voted.

 ![Illustration of the votes by fields of study of a demo survey.](demo_survey.png)